microsoft/coyote/docs/_learn/tools/coverage.md

 By default, at the end of testing the report files are written to a directory named `Output/[assemblyToTest]/CoyoteOutput` in the directory specified by the `path` argument.
 If `--outdir outputDirectory` is specified, then the files are written to the directory `[outputDirectory]/CoyoteOutput`.
-In either case, history is retained for up to 10 previous runs:
-  * If a directory named `.../CoyoteOutput9` exists it is removed.
-  * Any directories named `.../CoyoteOutput[n]` (for n = 0 to 8) are renamed to
-    `.../CoyoteOutput[n+1]`.
-  * The new directory `.../CoyoteOutput` is created.

 Details of the report files that are created for the separate coverage types are provided in subsequent sections.

 ## Actor activity coverage

 Actor activity coverage includes event coverage, which is defined in the following section, as well as a summary of states that were entered and exited and which state transitions occurred.

 ## Definition of event coverage